 Spring Preparatory Program

 This year’s Spring Preparatory Program will take place on Saturday, March 26th, 2016 in Edwards Auditorium at 1pm.
 Held before students enter the Summer Program, this mandatory event prepares students for a successful transition to the University of Rhode Island (URI).
 During the Preparatory Program (PREP), students review and select Summer Program courses, receive information about New Student Orientation, learn about housing contracts and meal plan options, and review financial aid.
 Talent Development (TD) also offers a special Parent PREP breakout session for parent(s)/guardian(s).
 The PREP checklist provides all pertinent information included specific deadlines that students must adhere to.
 The PREP checklist can be found here.
 All TD student are required to register for and attend New Student Orientation in order to be eligible to attend the summer program.
 Registration instructions for the New Student Orientation can be found here.

 In addition to other requirements, students must pass ALL classes with a minimum C (2.00) GPA with passing grades in all classes to successfully complete the Summer Program and enter URI as a member of the TD Nation.
 TD finances the cost of tuition, fees, housing, meals, and books.
-Click here for a list of Things To Bring.
+Click here for a list of What To Bring.